agrimm/zombie-chaser/README.txt

 (The MIT License)

-Copyright (c) 2006-2009 Ryan Davis and Kevin Clark and Andrew Grimm
+Copyright (c) 2006-2009 Ryan Davis and Kevin Clark and Andrew Grimm, Chris Lloyd, Dave Newman, Carl Woodward & Daniel Bogan.

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the